 The Juicy Lucy—also known as a Jucy Lucy—was invented sometime in the 1950s by either the 5-8 Club, or Matt's Bar, both in south Minneapolis.
 The rivalry between the two bars, who both claim to have invented the Juicy Lucy, adds to the appeal.
 True meat lovers will need to taste of the contenders' burgers for credibility when debating who makes it best with the locals.

 The Mall of America is one of the biggest in the country—and one of the largest in the world.
 In addition to the hundreds of retail shops, there are also restaurants, a theme park, movie theater, an aquarium, a wedding chapel, and several events with local and national celebrities.
 When the weather turns frigid, the Mall is a where many locals head to avoid the cold.

 Spend Time at the Lakes

-Minneapolis' nickname is the "City of Lakes".
-There are 22 in the city, and the largest are in south Minneapolis.
-The Chain of Lakes - Cedar Lake, Lake of the Isles, Lake Calhoun and Lake Harriet - are the most popular for canoeing, sailing, windsurfing, sunbathing, walking and running around in the summer, and for ice skating, ice fishing and snow kiting in the winter.
+Minneapolis' nickname is the "City of Lakes" for good reason.
+There are 22 lakes in the city, with the largest found in south Minneapolis.
+The Chain of Lakes (Cedar Lake, Lake of the Isles, Lake Calhoun, and Lake Harriet) are the most popular for canoeing, sailing, windsurfing, sunbathing, running around in the summer, and for ice skating, ice fishing and snow sports in the winter.